jackdewinter/pymarkdown/docs/rules/rule_md027.md

 ### Future

-For reasons similar to the ones already expressed above, the Link element and the Raw HTML element should not trigger this rule.
+For reasons like the ones already expressed above, the Link element and the Raw HTML element should not trigger this rule.
 Currently, these two elements are not treated any differently than any of the other text within a Paragraph element.